Benefits

 If you are temporarily laid off, you are generally entitled to receive wages from your employer for the first 15 working days of the lay-off period.
 If you are partially laid off, the 15 paid days can apply for a longer period.
 After this paid period, you may qualify for unemployment benefit.

 To qualify for unemployment benefit when you are temporarily laid off, the reason for the lay-off must be a lack of work for the company or other circumstances beyond your employer’s control.
 The reason you are laid off can therefore affect your right to unemployment benefit.
-NAV will assess whether the reason for the lay-off qualifies you for unemployment benefit.
+Nav will assess whether the reason for the lay-off qualifies you for unemployment benefit.

 If you are temporarily laid off from your job due to strike or labour dispute,